modin-project/unidist/docs/getting_started.rst

 .. code-block:: bash

-    # Running the script with unidist on Ray backend
-    $ export UNIDIST_BACKEND=ray
-    $ python script.py
     # Running the script with unidist on MPI backend
     $ export UNIDIST_BACKEND=mpi
     $ mpiexec -n 1 python script.py
     # Running the script with unidist on Dask backend
     $ export UNIDIST_BACKEND=dask
     $ python script.py

-Since some of the execution backends, particularly, MPI, have some specifics regarding running python programs, please refer to  :doc:`Using Unidist </using_unidist/index>` section to get more information on setting the execution backend to run on.
+    # Running the script with unidist on Ray backend
+    $ export UNIDIST_BACKEND=ray
+    $ python script.py

+You probably noticed one specific thing when using the MPI backend to run the script, namely, the use of ``mpiexec`` command.
+Currently, almost all MPI implementations require ``mpiexec`` command to be used when running an MPI program.